In this chapter we’ll cover chatbot fundamentals, including what a chatbot is, how it works and why it’s important.

 Kindred (and its online betting brand Unibet) is one of Europe’s largest and fastest growing online gaming operators, with over 13 million customers globally.
 Known as an innovator in the sector, Kindred is using Teneo to differentiate itself by speech enabling the betting process, making it faster and easier to place a bet.

 Kindred’s customers can now place a bet by saying something as simple as “Put a tenner on a 3-0 City win”.
 The chatbot application intelligently interprets the user’s meaning and places the bet, asking the customer for clarification if required.

 By enabling the customer to interact naturally, the app removes some of the hurdles of traditional web and app interfaces, so giving the customer the best possible experience.
 Conversational AI is particularly useful when coupled with Kindred’s live streaming portfolio (Kindred streams over 30,000 major events per year), meaning bets can be placed without having to exit the stream and risk missing that crucial goal or point.
 This further enhances the user experience allowing sports fans to effortlessly watch and live bet.

 In this chapter we’ll cover the most relevant chatbot statistics about the chatbot market, usage, engagement and business value, as well as some forecasts and predictions for the future.

-If you’re looking for the ultimate guide for chatbot statistics in 2021, this chapter is for you.
+If you’re looking for the ultimate guide for chatbot statistics, this chapter is for you.

 Listen to this chapter:

 Conversational AI Market

 According to a new update to the International Data Corporation (IDC) Worldwide Semiannual Cognitive Artificial Intelligence Systems Spending Guide, spending on cognitive and AI systems will reach $77.6 billion in 2022, more than double the $35.8bn forecast for 2019.
 The compound annual growth rate (CAGR) for the 2017-2022 forecast period will be 30.5%.